modders-anonymous/sanguine-rose/README.md

 ### Downsides Compared to Wabbajack

-- No UI.
-If you or someone else wants to whip up a companion GitHub project with a UI for mo2git, that’d be awesome!
-I’m all in for supporting that (providing non-UI Python functions in mo2git) as long as your project is under a permissive license.
+- No User Interface (UI): If you or someone else wants to create a GitHub project with a UI for mo2git, that would be great!
+I’m happy to support that by providing non-UI functions in mo2git, as long as your project uses a friendly license.
-- Slower performance when hashing and installing.
-I plan to speed things up by parallelizing some tasks, but, let’s be real, competing with C# in Python is tough.
+- Slower Performance: Right now, mo2git is slower when hashing and installing.
+I plan to make it faster by running some tasks in parallel, but let’s be honest, it’s challenging to compete with C# when using Python.

 ## Prerequisites